breakdance/breakdance/support/src/templates/pages/about.md

 As they say, all the good names were taken.
 Besides, I tend to always use literal, concrete words to describe projects, sometimes it's fun to change it up.
 This name makes me smile.

+## Why did you create breakdance?

+We have thousands of old wiki pages that need to be converted to markdown, and every HTML-to-markdown converter we tried was inadequate at best.
+We needed a converter that would reliably produce the results we needed, whilst also being pluggable enough that we could patch functionality when something unexpected cropped up.

+As a side benefit, breakdance really demonstrates the power of [snapdragon][], the library that breakdance depends on for rendering (also created by [jonschlinkert](https://github.com/jonschlinkert)).

 ## How was this site created?

 This site was created using [assemble][], along with some plugins and helpers.